Tinkerforge/doc/en/source/Hardware/Bricklets/Thermocouple.rst

 contact).
 You can connect any type of thermocouple to the Bricklet with a slight increase in error.
-If you want to use a non-K-type thermocouple and you need the best possible performance we can fit the Bricklet with different connectors:
+If you want to use a non-K-type thermocouple and you need the best possible performance we can fit the Bricklet with different connectors for you:

 ====  ============================  ============================
 Type  Negative Contact              Positive Contact